 We didn’t have a huge budget (£7500 absolute max) and we wanted something compact, yet sleeps the four of us comfortably.
 We wanted something that could navigate narrow roads and mountain passes, and also had 4WD functionality for use in snow or sand.
 It had to stand the test of time and be up for an epic adventure.

 We went through A LOT of permutations of camper.
 As we have very little mechanical know-how (translation: zilch) it took us a long time to even realise the Mazda Bongo existed.
-But thanks to our frequent eBay searches one appeared as a camper and 4WD.
+Some people call it a Mazda Bongo van, or a Mazda Bongo camper, or a Mazda Bongo campervan, or even a Bongo van.
+Essentially, it’s all the same thing, and thanks to our frequent eBay searches one appeared as a ‘camper and 4WD’.
 This was EXACTLY what we were looking for, although we missed out on that one…

 The Mazda Bongos have been imported from Japan and are no longer made, so they’re becoming quite a classic.
+You certainly won’t find a 2020 Mazda Bongo as they stopped making them in 2005.
 It’s the 2.5 diesel Bongos that are 4WD (the petrol ones are all 2WD).
 Many have the AFT (Auto Free Top) which creates a sleeping compartment and have been converted in to a camper with kitchen facilities.

-I’ve been following this Mazda Bongo Facebook Group for a while and have learnt that the Bongos are a labour of love.
-You need to look after them and keep them regularly serviced.
+We had been following this Mazda Bongo Facebook Group for a while before purchasing and quickly learnt that the Bongo campers are a labour of love.
+Indeed a lot of people report Mazda Bongo problems in this group and may certainly put future buyers off.
+But you just need to look after Bongos and keep them regularly serviced.
 Some Bongos suffer from corrosion if not looked after, and they are prone to over heat, so it’s just a case of being wary of that.
 Plus with the low clearance, the 4WD capability isn’t like a ‘normal’ 4WD to go on dirt tracks, it just gives you more control if you find yourself off tarmac.

 But for us it ticks the boxes: